droogadulce/cat-store/README.md

 Run `ng lint` to review the project code to see if it is following the rules defined in the tslint.json file.

-Run `ng g c componentName` to create a component.
+Run `ng g c componentName` to create a component and automatically import it in app.module.ts.

+Run `ng g p pipeName` to create a custom pipe.